Traditional Exterior Home Paint Colors

-Almost all shades of brown will work for a traditional home design: dark coffee browns, dirt brown, beige, etc. The many options of brown give you the ability to give both warm and cool colors a try for the exterior of your home.
+Almost all shades of brown will work for a traditional home design – dark coffee browns, dirt browns, beige, etc. Numerous brown color options give you the ability to give both warm and cool colors a try for the exterior of your home.

 While beige and a milky coffee color are “warm” browns, darker browns will give off a “cool” feeling, which can work for many rustic homes.

 Consider your surroundings when choosing a brown.
 If you’re surrounded by dark trees or dark patches of earth, you may want to consider a warm brown for some contrast.
 If, on the other hand, you live in a very open and light environment, a cooler shade of brown will work better.

 Sherwin Williams Brick Red is more subtle than classic fire engine red and is a much better choice for the exterior of a home.
 Brick is a common building material for rustic homes, so matching the color of that material will definitely remind people of a traditional and rustic aesthetic.